N608 Fundamentals of Well Completions and Workovers

 This course provides an introduction and overview of key considerations in well completion and workover design, and a fundamental explanation of well/service equipment and operations.
 Technical explanations of common practices are given, along with troubleshooting hints.
 Completions in a variety of settings, including HPHT, deepwater, and resource plays, are considered.

-This is a three-day classroom course comprising lectures illustrated by examples, videos, and case studies.
+This is a classroom or a virtual classroom course comprising lectures illustrated by examples, videos, and case studies.

 Participants will learn to: